Neural Semantic Parsing with Extremely Rich Symbolic Meaning Representations: Background and Related Work

 For instance, the WPS of the first and third (semantically unrelated) senses of the noun \emph{hobby} is low: WPS(hobby.n.01, hobby.n.03)=0.087, whereas the similarity between hobby (the bird) and falcon is high: WPS(falcon.n.01, hobby.n.03)=0.963.
 Note that the similarity metrics mentioned are grounded in WordNet's taxonomy and typically are most appropriate for noun comparisons, and less so for other parts of speech.
 In Section~\ref{sec:tax}, we delve into the distinct taxonomies of verbs, adjectives, and adverbs in WordNet.
 These structural differences lead to inaccuracies in measuring concept similarity for non-noun categories using the existing WordNet taxonomy.
-To address this issue, we calculate the similarity using the taxonomy encodings described in Section~\ref{sec:tax} instead of using original WordNet taxonomy.
-It should also be highlighted that cosine similarity is commonly employed for assessing the similarity between two vectors, which could also be applied to our encodings discussed in Section~\ref{sec:tax-encoding-intro}.
-However, this method is less preferred because it would assign equal weight to every element within the vector, thereby overlooking the inherent hierarchical structure of encodings.
+To address this issue, we calculate the similarity using the taxonomy encodings described in Section~\ref{sec:tax} instead of using the original WordNet taxonomy.

+One could also view our taxonomical encoding as a vector, and apply cosine similarity for assessing the similarity between two concepts.
+However, we won't get the nuances that we need if we follow this approach.
+This is because cosine similarity would not take the position of the element within the vector into account, thereby overlooking the inherent hierarchical structure of our taxonomical encodings.
+For instance, considering Figure~\ref{fig:theidea}, the cosine similarity for "falcon" and "chaffinch" would be the same as that for "falcon" and "dog", and this is not what we would expect, as the former pair of concepts is more similar than the latter.